FAQ’s About The Gravity Harvester And Misunderstood Facts About Helium.

 Question:

-Does the temperature affect the lift capacity of the helium balloon?
+Does the air temperature affect the lift capacity of the helium balloon?

 - Yes.
 But not significantly.